scaleoutsystems/fedn/README.md

 ## Distributed deployment

 The actual deployment, sizing and tuning of a FEDn network in production depends heavily on the use case (cross-silo, cross-device etc), the size of models, and on the available infrastructure and the desired strategy to provide end-to-end security.
 To deploy a FEDn network across different hosts in a live environment, first analyze the use case and create an appropriate architecture plan.
 Then deploy reducers and combiners as needed by modifying the .env files and docker-compose files accordingly for each host/service.
 Reference deployment descriptions for representative scenarios and hardware are coming soon.

+*Warning, there are many additional security considerations when deploying a live FEDn network, external to core FEDn functionality.
+Make sure to include these aspects in your deployment plans. *

 ## Where to go from here?
 Explore our other example models, or use them as templates to create your own project.